Razor Bumps: Causes, Treatment, and Prevention

 Causes of Shaving Bumps

-Shaving bumps are primarily caused by improper shaving techniques.
+Shaving bumps are primarily caused by improper shaving techniques and various hair removal methods.
 Some common causes include:

 These factors can cause hair to re-enter the skin, leading to irritation and bumps.
 Additionally, individuals with naturally curly or coarse hair are more likely to develop razor bumps, as these hair types tend to curl back into the skin after being cut.